ZinkNotTheMetal/TypicalInterviewQuestions/README.md

 <li>What are extension methods?
 What are some examples.</li>
   <h6>Extension methods are a special kind of static method, but they are called as if they were instance methods on the extended type<br/>LINQ, ToString, Split...</h6>

+<li>What is the difference between the stack and the heap?</li>
+  <h6>The Stack is more or less responsible for keeping track of what's executing in our code (or what's been "called").
+The Heap is more or less responsible for keeping track of our objects.</h6>

 ### Entity Framework